FINANCIAL AID POLICIES HANDBOOK 2016-17

 There are basically two aid formulas in effect today.
 The Federal Methodology (FM) is used to determine a student’s eligibility for all federal aid, including Federal Stafford and Perkins Loans, Pell Grants, federal and state work-study, and most state grant aid.
 A family contribution is determined from the data a family provides on the Free Application for Federal Student Aid (FAFSA).
 The Expected Family Contribution (EFC) reported on the federal Student Aid Report (SAR) is based on this Federal Methodology.
 Because the Federal Methodology ignores some forms of income and expenses and eliminates some assets from consideration, Colorado College and many similar colleges use a second formula, the Institutional Methodology (IM), to determine a family’s eligibility for college aid.
 The Institutional Methodology determines more accurately and more equitably a family’s ability to pay for education from family income and assets.

-We determine federal aid eligibility by using the Federal Methodology.
 Eligibility for CC aid is determined solely on the basis of the Institutional Methodology.
 The factors most critical in determining what parents are expected to pay, the Parent Contribution (PC), include income, assets, the number of family members, and the number of children currently enrolled in an undergraduate college.
 Student earnings plus student assets are considered to determine a Student Contribution (SC).
 Financial need is then calculated by deducting both parent and student contribution from the total cost of attendance.
 An award package composed of grants, loans, and student employment may be provided to meet any need that results.
 The following factors are central to the Institutional Methodology need analysis formula that we use at Colorado College:

 1) Parent Income — In most cases, the single most important factor in determining Parent Contribution is the income used in the need analysis formula.
 For institutional aid, income is a reflection of a family’s cash flow.
 How a family spends its money is not a consideration; only the amount available for spending is counted, as determined by the Institutional Methodology.
 We use a modified Adjusted Gross Income (AGI).
 We add back most forms of depreciation.
 We do not subtract most losses including those from business and rental ventures, capital losses, and losses carried forward from prior years.
 Untaxed income is also included if appropriate.
-This includes untaxed Social Security benefits, veterans’ benefits, welfare or child support, voluntary annual contributions to tax deferred savings or retirement plans, housing and living allowances, untaxed portions of pensions or annuities, workers’ compensation, and any other form of untaxed income or benefits.
+This includes but is not limited to untaxed Social Security benefits, veterans’ benefits, welfare or child support, voluntary annual contributions to tax deferred savings or retirement plans, housing and living allowances, untaxed portions of pensions or annuities, workers’ compensation, and any other form of untaxed income or benefits.

 The Institutional Methodology deducts from total income certain non-discretionary expenses such as federal taxes, state and local taxes, medical/ dental expenses not covered by insurance above a basic level, and an employment allowance in single-parent households or when both parents work.
 Also deducted are a basic income protection allowance that is based on family size and an annual education savings allowance for younger children.
 After these allowances are deducted, the Institutional Methodology assumes a portion of any remaining income can be used for educational expenses.
 That portion increases up to a point as the remaining income gets larger.